IMPHNEN/imphnen-backend-service/docs/google_oauth_integration.md

 *   **Endpoint:** `/api/v1/auth/google/callback`
 *   **Method:** `GET`
 *   **Description:** This endpoint handles the redirect from Google after the user has authenticated and granted permissions.
 Google sends an authorization `code` and a `state` parameter to this URL.
 The application then uses this `code` to exchange it for an access token and user information with Google.
-Upon successful validation and user creation/login, a full `LoginResponse` object is returned, identical to the credential-based login, which includes an access token, refresh token, and user details.
+Upon successful validation and user creation/login, a JSON response is returned containing authentication tokens and user details, identical to the credential-based login endpoint.

 *   **Query Parameters:**
   * `code` (required): The authorization code provided by Google.
   * `state` (required): The CSRF token generated during the login initiation.

+*   **Response:** Returns a JSON object containing authentication tokens and user information.

 *   **Example `curl` command (conceptual, as `code` and `state` are dynamic):**